bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 For audio, the following file types are supported by most web browsers, MP3, WAV, and OGG.

-Let\'s examine how to use the video tag.
+Let&apos;s examine how to use the video tag.

 You start with a video tag itself.